Position: Indirect bright to medium light

 Soil: Moist, well drained

-The etymological root of the binomial name Rhapis is derived from the Greek rhapis meaning ‘needle’.
-Excelsa is derived from the Latin excelsior meaning ‘ever upward’.
+The etymological root of the binomial name Dieffenbachia is named after Joseph Dieffenbach (1796–1863), the head gardener of the Botanical Gardens in Vienna, Austria.
+Maculata is derived from the Latin macula meaning ‘spot’.

-Ecologically, Rhapis excelsa ‘Chiyodazuru’ is of little value to UK wildlife.
+Ecologically, Dieffenbachia maculata is of little value to UK wildlife.

-Rhapis excelsa ‘Chiyodazuru’ prefers moist, fertile, well-drained soils.
+Dieffenbachia maculata prefers moist, humus rich, well-drained soils.
 It tolerates most pH of soil.

-When maintaining Rhapis excelsa ‘Chiyodazuru’ as a houseplant its soil should be watered regularly.
+When maintaining Dieffenbachia maculata as a houseplant its soil should be watered regularly.
 Watering should be reduced during the winter months.
-Its preferred active growing temperature rages from between 20ºc to 30ºc.
+Its preferred active growing temperature rages from between 18ºc to 29ºc, it will tolerate a temperature as low as 10ºc.
 Feeding with weak fertiliser solution should be carried out once a month during the growing season.
-Red Spider Mites and Scale Insects may attack this plant.
+This plant may be sprayed with water to improve its humidity.
+Aphids and Mealy Bugs, Scale Insects and Red Spider Mites may attack this plant.
+Regular pruning of old growth or dead will encourage a tidier plant.